GENERAL RULES – Florida Sailfish Cup

 27. Agreement: By registering for the tournament, the captain and/or owner agrees that all anglers and occupants of their boat will abide by all tournament rules.

-29. Charter Boat Division: To qualify for the Charter Boat Division the following criteria must be met:
+29. Charter Boat Division (1-Day Format Only): To qualify for the Charter Boat Division the following criteria must be met:

 • Boat must possess a valid charter/headboat permit from NOAA fisheries.